 CMFT 680 The Condition of Humanity & Relationships (3 sem. hrs.)
 This seminar style course covers theoretical and practical approaches for helping professionals to integrate Christianity and Psychology.
 Emphases include biological, psychological, sociological, and spiritual aspects of personhood, including applications for clinical practice.
 This course also provides opportunities for professional development through personal reflection that leads to the development of an integrated therapeutic perspective.
+CMFT 681 Grief & End of Life Care (3 sem. hrs.)
+This course offers an in-depth exploration of the study of grief, loss, and end-of-life care in the context of family systems, with a focus on the interconnection of familial, individual, and relational dynamics.
+Emphasizing the role of culture, community, and family narratives, students will critically examine how diverse cultural, spiritual and faith rituals, beliefs, and practices shape responses to loss and mourning within family systems.
+This course covers models of grief and bereavement from a systemic lens, including complexities of anticipatory grief, ambiguous loss, and intergenerational loss.
+Special attention will be given to collaborative approaches in palliative care and working with interdisciplinary health teams to ensure ethical and appropriate care in these settings.
+Lastly, students will learn their roles as psychotherapists in supporting end-of-life conversations and learn how to integrate self of the therapist awareness to best address compassion fatigue and vicarious grief.
 CMFT 682 Family Therapy with Children & Adolescents (3 sem. hrs.)
 This course offers an innovative approach to exploring current theoretical trends and therapeutic strategies when working with children, adolescents, and their families.
 The course will be taught from a systemic perspective while taking into account the special needs of the individual child.
 One of the major components of the course will involve Dr. Gordon Neufeld's Intensive course: Making Sense of Kids.
 The course will explore the dynamics of "stuckness" in childhood and adolescence through Dr. Neufeld's comprehensive attachment-based developmental model.
 This course will cover a three-pronged approach to effecting deep and lasting change, with a deeper look at the interplay of attachment, maturation, and vulnerability.
 Prerequisite(s): CMFT 552, 553, 660.